Screening Social Justice

 Analyzing Films through a Social Justice Lens

-- Point-of-View (POV) shots may turn a female character into a sexualized object through the leery eyes of an observer or the camera-eye.
+• Point-of-View (POV) shots may turn a female character into a sexualized object through the leery eyes of an observer or the camera-eye.

-- Framing that fragments female body parts singles them out for consumption disconnect the characters from their environment.
+• Framing that fragments female body parts singles them out for consumption disconnect the characters from their environment.

-- Such camera movements as slow motion and tilt disassociate characters from real time in the narrative.
+• Such camera movements as slow motion and tilt disassociate characters from real time in the narrative.
 These techniques make the characters more sensual and take away their control of the space they inhabit.
 Slow pan or slow tilt also prolongs the amount of the time.

-- Lighting can flatten female characters’ features, making them attractive but less three-dimensional.
+• Lighting can flatten female characters’ features, making them attractive but less three-dimensional.

-- A combination of these and other techniques, such as a fuzzy focus and an extreme close-up with no discernable background position the characters outside the narrative time and space.
+• A combination of these and other techniques, such as a fuzzy focus and an extreme close-up with no discernible background position the characters outside the narrative time and space.
 Due to the ways in which audiences are invited to view them, these sexualized characters become “inconsequential” to the story.
 When characters are disconnected from their environments, they are disempowered.
 They are not able to influence their surroundings and appear more abstract and less of a real person.

 Inclusive Language